 As such, he had won many basketball games and also won MVP awards at that time.

-During his college career, he played many tournaments, won trophies for the team, and Shawn was named the Freshmen of the Year.
+During his college career at Brigham Young University in Utah, he played many tournaments, won trophies for the team, and Shawn was named the Freshmen of the Year.

-He started his professional career by joining the NBA, and there he played for many teams, and his Jersey number was 76, which had given by the 76ers team.
+Bradley started his professional career by joining the NBA, where he played for many teams with Jersey’s number was 76, which had given by the 76ers team.

 Ok so who was the tallest player in the NBA?